yellowbean/absbox-doc/docs/source/modeling.rst

           * ...
   * annualized fee,
       * similar to `percentage fee` but it will use an annualized rate to multiply the value of ``Formula``.
+          * either reference to pool balance  or bond balance , etc....
   * custom fee flow,
       * an user defined date expenses, the date and amount can be customized.
       * like 100 USD at 2022-1-20 and incur other 20 USD at 2024-3-2